idtx314/mill_controller/README.md

    This is the correct format for trajectory input.
 Each line represents a distinct x,y,z point along the trajectory at a given time t.
    The value of each piece of information can be written as integers or decimal numbers representing percentage of material dimension and seconds, arranged in the format x,y,z,t.
    The material origin is considered to be in bottom left corner of the material, with positive x toward the material's bottom right corner and positive y toward the material's top left corner.
    The appropriate input ranges of x and y can be set when you start the mill controller.
-See the Launch Files and Arguments section for a more complete explanation of input range.
+See the [Launch Files, Nodes, and Arguments] section for a more complete explanation of input range.
 By default the input ranges are from 0.0 to 1.0, representing percentage of the material's dimension along that axis.
    This example file contains a 2 point trajectory, from (x=10%, y=20%, z=30%) at t=4.0 seconds to (x=50%, y=60%, z=70%) at t=8.0 seconds.
    No spaces should be included in a line.
 Trajectories do not need to start at 0 seconds, although the mill controller will generally treat them as though they had.